wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         December 2015

-      we are doing things, this provides information on that".
-There may be a future document that describes additional funcationality.

-   o  NETMASK was not a good desription, changed to PREFIX-LENGTH
-      (Jinmei, others).
-Stole most of the definition for prefix length from RFC4291.

    o  Fixed the "SOURCE PREFIX-LENGTH set to 0" definition to include
       IPv6 (Tatuya Jinmei)